5 surprising things about population health data and your practice

 In 2011, the total data in the digital universe reached 1.8 trillion gigabytes.
 At enough data to fill 57.5 billion 32-gigabyte Apple iPads, that might seem like a lot, but it’s nothing compared to the amount of data we’ll see in the near future.
 In fact, by 2020, experts expect data to be produced at roughly 40 trillion gigabytes per day.
 That’s 57 times the number of grains of sand on earth (i).

 2. Healthcare professionals can use big data to improve patient outcomes the same way retailers use it to predict customers’ buying habits.

 Data collection alone won’t reduce patient risk or improve care delivery.
 Apply the right analytics to the data you’ve collected, though, and you can significantly reduce patient risk and improve outcomes.
-With big data, providers can identify behaviors, environments, and other factors that add to patient risk.
+With population health data, providers can identify behaviors, environments, and other factors that add to patient risk.
 With that information, they can then identify high-risk patients and take the steps necessary to provide better care and outcomes (ii).

 In the technology sector, people often talk about the “Four V’s” of big data.
-These four elements – volume, velocity, variety, and veracity – can all be applied to health data, as well.
+These four elements – volume, velocity, variety, and veracity – can all be applied to population health data, as well.